aerogear/keycloak-metrics-spi/README.md

 ## Build

-The project is packages as a jar file and bundles the prometheus client libraries.
+The project is packaged as a jar file and bundles the prometheus client libraries.

 ```sh
 $ ./gradlew jar